edwardshen123/ZombieMiami/README.md

 * Combined Grenade and HolyHandGrenade Edward

 ###Currently in progress
-* Add more weapons(make grenade speed seem like an arc) Edward
+* Add more weapons(make grenade speed seem like an arc), separate grenade from other weapons Edward

 ###To Do List
 * Add more masks